 - Identify whether they require further training.

 Creating an onboarding process is a complex task.
-So it’s always good to have some ground rules about things you absolutely should or should not do to make things simpler.
+To simplify things, it’s always good to have some ground rules about what you absolutely should or should not do.

 Dos: